How To Choose A Therapist That Can Actually Help You

 5. What to look for that should make you want to run?
 If you feel over-analyzed, judged, labeled, put in a box.
 Remember, the therapist is not God.
 They should be in a co-creative, empathic relationship with you.
 They should not have one overly strong or narrow method, religious or other single philosophical or cultish point of view.
 A good therapist should be able to meet you where you are at with acceptance.
 They don‘t know everything nor can they.
 You want to feel loved by them.
 Loved in the Universal sense.
 No therapist can ever cross the line into a human love relationship with their client.
 It is inappropriate and should be reported if they make such advances or accept such advances from clients.

 6. Does the therapist use, recommend, suggest or encourage the use of any drug or substance as part of the therapeutic healing process in or out of the therapy session?
 This has been accepted and taught by some therapists.
 My opinion is absolutely not.
-Don‘t get involved and get far away from such a therapist.
-Drugs, even ‘therapeutic’ or ‘shamanistic’ type drugs are dangerous and will only destroy authentic transformation and soul progression.
+Don‘t get involved.
+Drugs, even ‘therapeutic’ or ‘shamanistic’ type drugs are dangerous and will most likely destroy authentic transformation and soul progression.
 They are not needed or helpful.

 7. Does your therapist believe in God and have a spiritual practice?
 Here is where I can get in a lot of disagreement with other therapists.
 So what.
 I believe you want the answer to be ‘yes’.
 I have personally had two great therapists who did not.
 Though I believe I would have been served greater if they had, and therefore made greater progress.
 It was because I have such a strong, individual spiritual consciousness that I could overlook this in these therapists and still make significant progress.
 I no longer would accept this in a therapist.
 It holds back the greatest potential of healing and transformation.
 I am not saying God and spiritually need to be overtly present and discussed in every session, that is not necessary at all.
 Nor do we need to be of all the same beliefs.
 It has more to do with the type of space being held, the container created that allows the extent of what can happen within it.
 And there are also times in therapy it will be important and greatly helpful to be able to consciously discuss spirituality, God, and spiritual life practices.
 Sometimes they will come up as part of a process.
 If your psychotherapist is uncomfortable with this discussion, I suggest finding someone new.
 Ultimately, psychotherapy, as all healing and transformation lead to healing our separation with our soul, Spirit or God.